Learning module:

 During the late 1800s much of the Northern Territory was leased out to Europeans to create cattle stations.

 Wave Hill was one of these cattle stations.
 The station employed Aboriginal people as stockmen and their family members as station helpers, but under terrible conditions.
-In 1966 the Gurundji people of the Northern Territory went on strike — a strike that lasted seven years.
+In 1966 the Gurundji people of the Northern Territory went on strike — a strike that lasted nine years.

 What can this event tell us about the significance of this landscape for Aboriginal people?